moebiussurfing/ofxSurfingImGui/Examples/10_WindowsSpecials/README.md

 ### NOTE:

 The "Special Windows Organizer" window.
+Speeds Up the creation of windows.
+An Internal bool toggle will be auto created for each added Special Window.
 Another window called "Organizer" (by default) will be auto drawn!
 This happens internally, and we don't need to handle that.
 It's a panel who controls all the special windows.